ePages-de/google-app/README.md

 # Google App

-This repository hosts the app home page for the ePages integration with Google Smart Shopping.
+This **public** repository hosts the app home page for the ePages integration with Google Smart Shopping.

 ## Features